aptech/docs/docs/CR-spChol.rst

 Purpose
 ----------------
-Computes the LL' decomposition of a sparse matrix A.
+Computes the :math:`LL'` decomposition of a sparse matrix *A*.

 Format
 ----------------
 .. function:: spChol(a)

-    :param a: symmetric, positive definite sparse matrix.
+    :param a: NxN symmetric, positive definite sparse matrix.
-    :type a: NxN
+    :type a: sparse matrix

-    :returns: l (*NxN lower-triangular sparse matrix*) .
+    :returns: l (*NxN lower-triangular sparse matrix*)

 Examples
 ----------------